top of page

 Master's Program

-• Digital Experimentation Methods: A/B Testing
+Digital Experimentation Methods: A/B Testing

 Course Description

 Ph.D.
-Seminar
+Course

-• Applied Network Theory & Networked Experiments
+Applied Social Network Theory & Networked Experiments

-@ Foster School of Business, UW, Seattle
+Foster School of Business, UW, Seattle

 Course Description

 This course will examine the foundations of and recent research in Applied Network Theory and Networked Experiments from economic, management, sociological, and statistical perspectives.
 Randomized experiments are important tools for testing theories, evaluating or finding strategies and policies in general, and are especially useful in social network settings.
 It is also increasingly possible to conduct randomized field experiments in many empirical contexts.
-This course is aimed at doctoral students conducting original research in applied network theory and applying randomized experiments in social-network settings, which is relevant to the students from diverse fields, such as management, economics, sociology, statistics, computer science/machine learning.
+This course is aimed at doctoral students conducting original research in applied network theory and applying randomized experiments in social-network settings, which is relevant to students from diverse fields, such as management, economics, sociology, statistics, and computer science/machine learning.
 The course will follow a research seminar format.
 We will examine and evaluate network research and networked experiments with deep critical thinking.

 Undergraduate

-• on digital product design and agile product management
+IS460, System Analysis and Design on digital product design and agile product management

-• IS445, Database Management @ Foster School of Business, UW, Seattle
+Foster School of Business, UW, Seattle

-• on ERT and SQL
+IS445, Database Management on ERT and SQL

 bottom of page